A business double that adds up.

 ACC321 Auditing and Professional Practice

-PLUS select 5 advanced level (200/300 coded) elective courses from the School of Business
+PLUS select 5 developing and graduate level (200/300 coded) elective courses (60 units) from the USC Business School.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.